soleimani2020/02-Cplusplus-Projects-Portfolio/core1/data_structures/linked_list/README.md

 # 🧠 Linked List Implementation in C++

 A **complete and modular implementation** of a **Linked List** in C++, featuring both **linear** and **circular** lists.
-This project demonstrates essential linked list operations, recursion, sorting, searching, and pointer manipulation.
+This project demonstrates essential linked list operations, recursion, sorting, searching, and pointer manipulation using object oriented design.

 ---